How to Customize Your Power Rack

 A REP Fitness power rack

-In addition, there's one more rack option: the Oxylus Yoke.
+In addition, there's one more rack option: the Oxylus yoke.
 This is a Strongman-style yoke that can be converted into a squat rack.

 For more help comparing power racks, check out this article.